MohamedAbouzid1/EEI-Networks/PROJECT_SUMMARY.md

 **Implementation**: Same three-method approach as human for each species

+### Pipeline 3: Orthology Mapping using EGIO
+**Objective**: Detect orthologous exons between human and each species using EGIO tool

+**Components**:
+Use EGIO to create a high-confidence map for each species and human for orthologous exons to use later in the fourth pipeline

-### Pipeline 3: Orthology Mapping and EEI Prediction
+### Pipeline 4: Orthology Mapping and EEI Prediction
 **Objective**: Expand human EEI networks through evolutionary conservation

 **Components**:
-1. **EGIO Analysis**: Detect orthologous exons between human and each species
+1. **EGIO Output**: Detect orthologous exons between human and each species
-2. **Orthology Mapping**: Map orthologous exons and transfer EEIs
+2. **Exon-coordinate maps**: Map orthologous exons and transfer EEIs
-3. **Confidence Scoring**: Assign reliability metrics based on conservation patterns
-4. **Validation**: Cross-validate predictions against known human EEIs
+3. **Validation**: Cross-validate predictions against known human EEIs

 ## Key Innovations